bmarieay/CS-131-Spring22-Pierce/README.md

 ```

 Then, to keep everything organized, you will create subfolders in your main folder to group the type of files you will submit.
-_Note: You can name your subfolder anything you want as long as it is appropriate and relevant to your project.
-Notice how student 1 has a different subfolder names as student 2_
+_**Note: You can name your subfolder anything you want as long as it is appropriate and relevant to your project.
+Notice how student 1 has a different subfolder names as student 2.**_
 ```
 .
 |--🗀 Student 1 Full Name(sample)